• Blog

 Baskets of Fuchsia, Geraniums (red or pinks) or Petunias (purples and pinks) are Hummingbird favorites.
 Not only do they look gorgeous hanging from your porch.
 The beautiful colors will draw the sweet little hummers to feed.

-Hummingbirds are drawn to bright vivid colors of red, purple, orange and hot pink.
+Hummingbirds are drawn to bright vivid colors of red, purple, orange, and hot pink.
 Even turquoise will have them eating from your feeder.
 You should incorporate these colors into your flower beds and hanging baskets.
-Bright color yard flags could catch these little hummer attentions too.
-Just make sure you have lots of flowers that they love near by or a shepherd hook with a feeder.
+Bright colored yard flags could catch these little hummer attentions too.
+Just make sure you have lots of flowers that they love nearby or a shepherd hook with a feeder.

 Large tubular plants such as Hibiscus, Daylilies or Lupines are particularly attractive to hummingbirds.
 Tubular flowers hold the most nectar.